 In 2015, violinists Ara Sarkissian and Paul Sonner of the Interlochen Arts Academy led a week of collaboration and in-depth study of Bach's Solo Sonatas and Partitas and Mozart concertos.
 Below are some of the instructors from 2015; 2016 faculty will be announced soon.

 The violin institute is an intensive experience.
 In daily classes, participants will focus on expanding their technical skills, musical knowledge, and artistry.
 Previous class topics have included:

-- How listening to and thinking like other instruments, roles, and timbres, make you a better violinist
+- Listening and thinking like other instruments, roles, and timbres

-Although it is not required, participants are strongly encouraged to bring at least one movement of a concerto, sonata, and/or solo piece that can be worked on during the week of the Institute with Institute faculty.
-Performance opportunities will include master classes and student and faculty performances.
+You are encouraged to bring at least one movement of a Mozart or other concerto, or a solo Bach piece that you can work on with the institute faculty.
+Performance opportunities include master classes and recitals.

-Please submit a video recording of both of the following:
+Please submit a video recording of both of the following.
+Piano accompaniment is required.